 Wind, hydroelectric, geothermal, solar thermal, solar PV, and other solar energy systems: the assessed value of the system

 There are a number of benefits to home solar energy.
-You can save money, qualify for tax benefits, and raise your property values.
-With the right storage equipment, solar panels can also give you further energy independence and offer some protection from power outages.
+You can reduce emissions, save money, and qualify for tax benefits.
+With the right storage equipment, solar panels can also offer you further energy independence and offer some protection from power outages.

-It depends on your home's location and what type of panels you're installing.
-Since there's a moderate amount of snowfall in Kansas City, your best time to get solar is in the spring and fall.
+It depends on your location and what type of panels you're installing.
+Since there's a moderate amount of snowfall in Kansas City, your best time to install solar panels is in the spring and fall.

 Your recommended maintenance will vary based on the type of solar panels you have.
 With any system, you should clean and inspect each panel every three months.
 Your solar energy company might offer comprehensive plans where they'll do the maintenance on your behalf.